bjg-gh/style_transfer_visualizer/README.md

 - `--log-every N` (log every N steps, default: 10)
 - `--metadata-title "Custom Title"` (override MP4 Title metadata)
 - `--metadata-artist "Custom Artist"` (override MP4 Artist metadata)
 ---

+## Video Intro Segment

+Every timelapse now starts with a short intro sequence that fades in a side-by-side comparison of the content and style images (the same layout produced by `--compare-inputs`).
+The intro:

+- Fades in from black (~1 second), holds for `--intro-duration` seconds (default `10`), then crossfades into the first stylization frame.
+- Adapts to your output FPS so the transition remains smooth regardless of frame rate.
+- Can be disabled entirely with `--no-intro` if you prefer to jump straight to the optimization timelapse.

+These controls are also available in TOML configs through `video.intro_enabled` and `video.intro_duration_seconds`.

+---

 ## Loss Logging Options